On completion of this program, students will be able to:

 - Formulate and implement a plan of care for both the prevention and treatment of diseases and refer the advanced cases to other health specialties

-- Perform common dental techniques and procedures in pre-clinical and clinic setting.
+- Perform common dental techniques and procedures in pre-clinical and clinical setting.

-- Demonstrate honesty, and integrity in the relationship while dealing with patients, community and the dental profession.
+- Implement honesty and integrity in the relationship while dealing with patients, community and the dental profession.

 - Educate, motivate and convince the patient for prevention, oral health promotion, and wellness.